fabiand/instanceTypes/README.md

 - *Burstable CPU performance* - The workload has a baseline compute performance but is permitted to burst beyond this baseline, if excess compute is available
-- *Cache backed RAM* - VM RAM is cached based in order to provide memory overcommit
+- *Compressed RAM* - VM RAM is compressed in order to provide memory overcommit
-- *vCPU-To-Memory Ratio (1:4)* - A vCPU-to-Memory ratio of 1:4, for less
+- *vCPU-To-Memory Ratio (1:2)* - A vCPU-to-Memory ratio of 1:2
-  noise per node

 ### UO Series Instance Types